TUD-JB-OS/book/content/2_science/2b_github.md

     - id: LuukFroling
 ---

-Jupyter Book can be used in combination with GitHub for version control and publishing a web-based version of the project (like this book).
+Jupyter Book can be used in combination with GitHub for version control and publishing a web-based version of a project (such as this book).

 ## Create a repository from template